mattbowa/Browser-Security-Framework/README.md

 On the other hand, Chrome was designed with limited access to the program's internals.
 It managed to do by exposing alot of it's funtionality via JavaScript APIs.

-With the increasing popularity of Chrome access to the browser's funtionality shifted from C/C++ to JavaScript.
+With the increasing popularity of Chrome, access to the browser's funtionality shifted from C/C++ to JavaScript.

 With that said, modern versions of web browsers provide powerful APIs (via JavaScript) which can be leveraged to program browser security features using JavaScript.